elastic/kibana/style_guides/html_style_guide.md

 </button>
 ```

+## Capitalization in HTML and CSS should always match

+It's important that when you write CSS selectors using classes, IDs, and attributes
+(keeping in mind that we should _never_ use IDs and attributes in our selectors), that the
+capitalization in the CSS matches that used in the HTML.
+[HTML and CSS follow different case sensitivity rules](http://reference.sitepoint.com/css/casesensitivity), and we can avoid subtle gotchas by ensuring we use the
+same capitalization in both of them.

 ## Multiple attribute values

 When an element has multiple attributes, each attribute including the first should be on its own line with a single indent.